ammar-abagumbul/Arcade_Game/README.md

 * Operator Overloading
   - Pacman:
-    - Overloading of the insertion, extraction and less than operator to for the Direction class and PowerBalls struct inorder to use ready-made solutions within the C++ library.
+    - Overloading of the insertion, extraction and less than operator to for the Direction class and PowerBalls struct in order to use ready-made solutions within the C++ library.
 Look [Direction.h](https://github.com/ammar-abagumbul/ENGG1340_Hitman/blob/main/src/pacman/include/Direction.h) and [Game.h](https://github.com/ammar-abagumbul/ENGG1340_Hitman/blob/main/src/pacman/include/Game.h)

 * Recursion
   - Bokosan: Recursion used to trace the path of lasers as well as to check whether multiple objects can be pushed at once.